SimonMaracine/checkers-engine/engine/protocol.md

 The types must be spelled just like above.

 Parameter names must be no longer than 64 ASCII characters.

+The engine is encouraged to come with a small documentation that describes all of its parameters and their valid or their recommended values.

 ### GETPARAMETER \<name\>